 Hidden Change #1: Melatonin

 When babies are about three months old, they start daily production of melatonin, a substance that helps them regulate their sleep-wake cycle.
 Melatonin production increases as they get older, reaching a peak during the toddler years.
-However, puberty brings a sharp drop in melatonin production.
-Further, as we march into adulthood, we make less and less of this sleep-promoting substance.
+However, puberty brings a sharp drop in melatonin production, and as we march into adulthood, we make less and less of this sleep-promoting substance.
 In old age, melatonin production decreases further, in most (but not all) people.

 Often, lower melatonin levels make it harder to get to sleep, or stay asleep.
 In some cases, though, older people find themselves falling asleep too early, and their goal is to shift sleep later.